ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/05-variants-and-optimisations.md

 ::: TODO
 - Prio 1: new section with snippets copied from other places, rewrite text
+- Prio 1: join the two texts about backoff sorting algorithm
 :::

 ### Using a backoff sorting algorithm {#sorting-2:backoff-algorithm}